Vanilla-OS/documentation/articles/en/apx-manpage.md

 Flags:
   -y, --assume-yes           Assume yes to all prompts.
-  -b, --base string          The base subsystem to use.
+  -b, --base string          The base Distro to use.
+Find the list here: https://distrobox.it/compatibility/#containers-distros
   -h, --help                 help for new
   -n, --name string          The name of the stack.
   -p, --packages string      The packages to install.